mechevarria/va-health/README.md

 ## Items
 ### Frontend
-* Round numbers in KPI cards to 2 decimals
-* Implement color change in graph
 * provide user friendly name for groups (g1, g2, etc).
 This is only in UI so users can discuss easily and to improve look
 * Individual Group Explains
     * Add scale values to boxplot